What is dysthymia?

 - Feeling hopeless

-- Weight or appetite changes because of over- or under-eating
+- Weight or appetite changes because of eating too much or not enough

-- Changes in sleep patterns, such as fitful sleep, inability to sleep, early morning awakening, or sleeping too much
+- Changes in sleep patterns, such as fitful sleep, inability to sleep, waking up early morning, or sleeping much more than usual

 - Low self-esteem

 To diagnose this condition, an adult must have a depressed mood for at least 2 years (or 1 year in children and teens), along with at least 2 of the above symptoms.
 The symptoms of this illness may look like other mental health conditions.
 Always talk with a healthcare provider for a diagnosis.

 Depression often happens with other conditions, such as heart disease or cancer.
 It may also happen with substance abuse or anxiety disorders.
 Often, people with dysthymia get used to the mild depressive symptoms and don't seek help.
 But early diagnosis and treatment are important for recovery.